Skip to content

 Human Error:

-Human errors, such as misconfiguring security settings, falling for phishing scams, or neglecting to apply updates, can create significant vulnerabilities within an organization's cybersecurity framework.
+Human errors, such as misconfiguring security settings, falling for phishing scams, or neglecting to apply updates, can create significant vulnerabilities and lead to a security incident within an organization's cybersecurity framework.

 These errors often stem from a lack of proper training, insufficient awareness of current threats, or simply the complexity of the systems in use.